vekkt0r/vekkt0r.github.io/_posts/articles/2015-01-11-first-post.md

 _For a while I used Tom theme and changed the css file to limit the width of `img src` tag which kind of worked.
-Then I wanted to use some MathJax formulas and discovered the deployment to GitHub pages was no longer so smooth because plugins are not allowed (totally understandable though)._
+Then I wanted to use some [MathJax] formulas and discovered the deployment was no longer so smooth because plugins are not allowed by GitHub pages (totally understandable though)._

-_Back to the drawing board..
+_Back to the drawing board...
 What I ended up with was publishing the generated site instead of the Jekyll source on GitHub.
-There are many examples of how to do this but none of them were as simple as just pushing the code and letting GitHub handle generation._
+There are many examples of how to do this but none of them were as simple as just pushing the code and letting GitHub handle generation.
+Feels like something that should be built into Jekyll to be able to easily deploy to servers without ability to generate._

-_What I did was something like this:_
+_What I did was something like this (taken from [here]):_

 ~~~ sh
 git branch -M master source